The 60 Days Challenge Before Going to Japan + Update

 Update on Go!
 Go!
 Nihon 2017:

-If you’re looking to jump into bed with Go!
-Go!
-Nihon then you’ll want to ask a lot of questions before pulling the trigger.
-We recently were told we had to fend for ourselves when it came to accommodations (when they told us in the beginning they would help), up until this point most things have been pretty smooth, although we did almost get throw off the boat after they said we were cleared with the school, after they came back from winter break they then told us we were not approved, it took about a 6 hour back and forth with Go!
-Go! one night to get everything cleared, and were good now, they at least rectified that challenge so points for that.
+If you’re looking to jump into bed with another agency to help you choose a school then you’ll want to ask a lot of questions before pulling the trigger.
+We recently were told we had to fend for ourselves when it came to accommodations (when they told us in the beginning they would help – the agency we used), up until this point most things have been pretty smooth, although we did almost get throw off the boat after they said we were cleared with the school, after they came back from winter break they then told us we were not approved, it took about a 6 hour back and forth with this agency one night to get everything cleared, and were good now, they at least rectified that challenge so points for that.
+(If you want to know who this agency was contact us)

 So we’re looking to this specific shared housing company called Ridori Factory – Discover Meinohama South next to the Hakata ward in Fukuoka (specifically in Chuuouku, Fukuoka), they will allow my wife and I to share a room and we’ll be about 25 minutes away from the school by train.
 About 40-50 minutes by bike.

 Now we are waiting for our COE (Certificate of Eligibility) sent to us so we can go to the Japanese Embassy and get our visa confirmed later in the month.
 We did also already buy our plane tickets.
-Go!
-Go!
-Nihon recommended using Skyscanner to find cheap flights.
+We were recommended to use Skyscanner to find cheap flights.
 We were able to find 2 tickets for $1,300.
 We’ll be flying into LAX, then into Taipei Taiwan, then into Fukuoka in the first days of April, school starts on the 12th.